aidanmelen/terraform-aws-security-group-v2/README.md

 1. Resources created with `for_each` are identified by a list of string values instead of by index with `count`.
 2. If an element is removed from the middle of the list, every security group rule after that element would see its values change, resulting in more remote object changes than intended.
 Using `for_each` gives the same flexibility without the extra churn.
 Please see [When to Use for_each Instead of count](https://www.terraform.io/language/meta-arguments/count#when-to-use-for_each-instead-of-count).

+Please see [#30937](https://github.com/hashicorp/terraform/issues/30937) for more information on unknown values.

 - Computed security group rule resources must use `count` due to the [Limitations on values used in `for_each`](https://www.terraform.io/language/meta-arguments/for_each#limitations-on-values-used-in-for_each).
 However, this implementation uses the `length` function to dynamically set the `count` which is an improvement from the `number_of_computed_` variables used by the [terraform-aws-security-group](https://github.com/terraform-aws-modules/terraform-aws-security-group#note-about-value-of-count-cannot-be-computed) module.

 - Encourage the security best practice of restrictive rules by making users **opt-in** to common rules like `all-all-to-public`.
 This approach is consistent with the implementation of the `aws_security_group_rule` resource as described in the [NOTE on Egress rules](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/security_group#basic-usage).
 Moreover, please see [no-public-egress-sgr](https://aquasecurity.github.io/tfsec/v0.61.3/checks/aws/vpc/no-public-egress-sgr/) for more information.